OpenSauce04/cranny/README.md

 ## What?

-Cranny is a simple music player which runs from the command line, with a twist.
+`cranny` is a simple music player which runs from the command line, with a twist.

-Unlike typical music players, users pre-provide Cranny with 24 music tracks, one for each hour of the day, and the track associated with the current hour of the day is played on loop until the time changes to the next hour.
+Unlike typical music players, users pre-provide `cranny` with 24 music tracks, one for each hour of the day, and the track associated with the current hour of the day is played on loop until the time changes to the next hour.

 This functionality is inspired by the music of the Animal Crossing series, where each hour of the day has a unique piece of music which plays depending on the current time.